Submit Your Article to The Original Source!

 - Use headlines above your paragraphs so that that the article is very scannable.

 - Use bulleted lists and numbered lists where applicable.
-People read them – like right now!
+People read them – like you’re doing right now.

 Below are some tips – these are not requirements.